kdave/btrfs-progs/Documentation/btrfs-receive.rst

         :doc:`btrfs-send`), always decompress it instead of writing it with encoded I/O

+--fsync
+        perform fsync for each received file to make sure the data is persisted to disk before finishing

+--syncfs
+        perform syncfs on the destination filesystem after receiving to make sure all data is persisted to disk

 --dump
         dump the stream metadata, one line per operation